terminusdb/terminusdb/README.md

 In order to build from source, follow the [build from source](https://github.com/terminusdb/terminus-server/blob/master/docs/BUILD.md) directions.

-### Open Dashboard
+### Open Console

-One you have installed terminus-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the dashboard "http://SERVER:PORT/dashboard". (for instance "http://localhost:6363/dashboard").
+One you have installed terminus-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the dashboard "http://SERVER:PORT/console". (for instance "http://localhost:6363/console").

 ## Documentation